Do You Have Back Pain in Ogden?

 Back Pain in Ogden

 So what is the cause of back pain?
 The number of injuries, misalignments, and conditions that cause back pain seems endless.
 Due to the complex structure of the back that is required to absorb stress while permitting movement, many elements of this structure such as tendons, ligaments, discs, muscles, and bones can become irritated or damaged resulting in pain.
-Sometimes it is severe trauma such as a car accident that can result in back pain and other times it is minor repetitive stress that causes the most damage.
+Sometimes it is severe trauma, such as a car accident, that can result in back pain and other times it is minor repetitive stress that causes the most damage.
 Therefore, you may not be able to recall any particular event that caused the onset of your pain.
 In addition to all of these possibilities, physical injury is not always the primary cause.
-Conditions such as obesity, arthritis, kidney stones, and urinary tract infections have been shown to give symptoms of low back pain.
-With all of these possibilities, it is important to find a doctor that takes into account all aspects of health to reach an accurate diagnosis.
 Fortunately, our doctors at Utah Pain & Rehab in Ogden have many years of education and experience to determine the correct diagnosis and direct you to the most appropriate line of care.
 Without an accurate diagnosis and treatment, even the most minor conditions can develop into serious lifelong conditions.

-As mentioned previously, there are a multitude of cause for back pain.
-However, some of them are more common than others.
-The following are some of the most common cause of low back pain that are seen and treated at Utah Pain & Rehab.
+As mentioned previously, there are a multitude of causes for back pain, however, some of them are more common than others.
+The following are some of the most common cause of lower back pain that are seen and treated at Utah Pain & Rehab.

 Disc Bulges or Herniations: